4 Myths About OCD

 4. MYTH: People with OCD are weak-willed and just need to relax.

-OCD isn’t a personality quirk — it’s a disease.
-If curing a chronic illness were as simple as just “calming down,” no one in the world would be sick.
-People with OCD have brain regions that are literally malfunctioning, making it difficult — if not outright impossible – to fight their disorder without treatment.
+OCD isn’t a personality quirk—it’s a disease.
+If curing a chronic illness was as simple as just “calming down,” no one in the world would be sick.
+People with OCD have brain regions that are literally malfunctioning, making it difficult—if not outright impossible—to fight their disorder without treatment.
 Certain antidepressants can be used to recalibrate the brain and soothe some of the symptoms, and exposure and response prevention (ERP) can help patients train their brains to respond less severely to their anxieties.
 Despite all of this, OCD is still a chronic condition that can follow a person for his or her entire life.

 The next time you hear someone bring up one of these common OCD myths, tell the person the facts instead.
 Don’t let this misinformation continue to harm the very real people struggling with this condition.